Cognitive dissonance: Communication

 Cognitive dissonance theory of communication was initially advanced by American psychologist Leon Festinger in the 1960s.
 Festinger theorized that cognitive dissonance usually arises when a person holds two or more incompatible beliefs simultaneously.
 This is a normal occurrence since people encounter different situations that invoke conflicting thought sequences.
 This conflict results in a psychological discomfort.
 According to Festinger, people experiencing a thought conflict try to reduce the psychological discomfort by attempting to achieve an emotional equilibrium.
 This equilibrium is achieved in three main ways.
 First, the person may downplay the importance of the dissonant thought.
 Second, the person may attempt to outweigh the dissonant thought with consonant thoughts.
 Lastly, the person may incorporate the dissonant thought into their current belief system.

 Dissonance plays an important role in persuasion.
 To persuade people, you must cause them to experience dissonance, and then offer your proposal as a way to resolve the discomfort.
 Although there is no guarantee your audience will change their minds, the theory maintains that without dissonance, there can be no persuasion.
 Without a feeling of discomfort, people are not motivated to change.
 Similarly, it is the feeling of discomfort which motivates people to perform selective exposure (i.e., avoiding disconfirming information) as a dissonance-reduction strategy.

 Dissonance also plays an essential role in social collaboration.
 In the study, Temporal interplay between cognitive conflict and attentional markers in social collaboration (2024), the authors determined that the context in social environments and demands affect one's willingness to collaborate socially.
 Some social interactions require the ability to read social cues and body language, and others do not.
 The authors used robots to simulate different social interactions.
 They discovered that the human brain is designed to deal with the possible complex aspects of social collaboration.
 They also found that the brain will change its reaction to these aspects depending on the type of interaction the person faces.
 To summarize, Dissonance can affect how the brain reacts to specific social cues and interactions by making it difficult to differentiate between types of interactions.
 Dissonance can also make it difficult to collaborate socially with others.

+Zhang and Pan have taken a modern approach that examined cognitive dissonance through the lens of digital media by deciding to focus on the effects of multiple information sources and the addictive nature of constant exposure to that environment.
+The results of their experiment produced data that improved the researchers' ability to predict when a subject would quit the digital platform due to the compounding stress from dissonance caused by poor media practices or information overload.
+They also determined that the negative consequences from the subject's behavior were reduced in those who believed they had more control over their own thoughts and actions.